Communicating the Social Value of Rail

 But we must take other numbers into account, like the upcoming cost of network electrification - we need to show the value this investment will produce.

 That’s why RSSB is building on the CSIF to create the Rail Social Value Tool.
-This innovative free web tool is a first for the global transport sector, and a game-changer in assessing rail’s social value and sustainability.
+This innovative web tool is a first for the global transport sector, and a game-changer in assessing rail’s social value and sustainability.
 With 500 indicators, it will enable more rail workers to understand, calculate and communicate the social value of their activities.

 Potentially measurable benefits include: